Holmes of Kyoto: Characters

-He is said to be a genius art counterfeiter.
-He entered the priesthood, but began counterfeiting again when after learning that Kiyotaka was exposing counterfeit artwork.
+He is said to be a genius art counterfeiter, encouraged by his artist father from a very young age.
+After his father died, he lost his enthusiasm for counterfeiting and entered the priesthood, but began counterfeiting again when after learning that Kiyotaka was exposing counterfeit artwork.
 He has shaved his head and wears Japanese style clothes.
-He is extremely nimble-fingered.
-He is good at sports and has a good eye for things.
+He is extremely nimble-fingered, is good at sports and has a good eye for things.
 After he is first exposed by Kiyotaka, he takes the name "Moria" (as in "Professor Moriarty", Sherlock Holmes' nemesis).